Andrew Essex

 Andrew Essex is an American business executive and author based in New York City.
-He is the cofounder of creative marketing services company, Plan A, along with MT Carney.
+He is a Senior Managing Partner at Tata Consultancy Services, a subsidiary of the Tata Group.
+Previously, he was a Senior Advisor at McKinsey & Company.
 Essex is the former chief executive officer of Tribeca Enterprises, the parent company of Tribeca Film Festival.
 Until 2015, he was the chairman and founding CEO of Droga5, a creative-advertising agency.

+Additionally, he is the cofounder of creative marketing services company, Plan A, along with MT Carney.
+During the administration of Mayor Bill de Blasio, he chaired the Mayor’s Creative Council, a coalition of executives and creative leaders from private marketing, advertising and media aiming to more effectively connect New Yorkers to information, resources and initiatives.
 Essex is a frequent public speaker on media and marketing strategies.
 He is an angel investor, public speaker, educator, and advisor and board member to multiple platforms.

 Early life

 Essex holds a Bachelor of Arts degree and a Master of Arts degree in American literature from New York University.
 He began his career as a journalist and wrote pieces for The New Yorker in the 1990s.
 Later, he held editorial posts at Entertainment Weekly, Salon.com as well as The New Yorker and served as a consultant for the launch of US Weekly magazine.